Hatton Promotions

-Hatton Promotions is a promotional company headed by former two-weight world champion Ricky Hatton with Richard Poxon as Director of Boxing.
+Hatton Promotions is a promotional company which was headed by former two-weight world champion Ricky Hatton (1978-2025) with Richard Poxon as Director of Boxing.

 Starting up

 On 4 February 2009, Hatton Promotions was officially launched at a press conference in which Ricky Hatton's fight with Manny Pacquiao was also announced.

 The company is based in Hyde, Manchester and comprises a state of the art fitness suite, a large boxing gym with two full-size rings and offices.

 In July 2009 having staged only four boxing events Hatton Promotions signed a deal with Sky to broadcast eight shows.
 Hatton said at the time: "Sky have been fantastic to us in handing us eight dates so early and we want to pay them back for their support by improving in everything we do".

 Notable boxers

 Hatton promotions have had a large roster of boxers on their books, many of which are champions.
 These include;